gmf05/nba/README.md

     shots_GAMEID.json : Shot chart
     sv_GAMEID.json : SportVu data (if available/selected)

-where GAMEID is a 10-digit code.
-XXXYYGGGGG where XXX refers to a season prefix, YY is the season year (e.g. 14 for 2014-15), and GGGGG refers to the game number (1-1230 for a full 30-team regular season).
+where GAMEID is a 10-digit code, XXXYYGGGGG, where XXX refers to a season prefix, YY is the season year (e.g. 14 for 2014-15), and GGGGG refers to the game number (1-1230 for a full 30-team regular season).
 Season prefixes are...

     001 : Pre Season
     002 : Regular Season